-The Student Activities Village, constructed in 1993 and named for Walter Beinecke, Jr., former chairman of the board of trustees of Kirkland College and a life trustee of Hamilton, links the north and south sides of the campus via Martin's Way, named in honor of J. Martin Caravano, Hamilton's 16th president.
-The village contains the Mail Center, the Howard Diner and the Fillius Events Barn, as well as lounges, where students and faculty members meet informally outside of the classroom and office.
+The Student Activities Village was constructed in 1993 and named for Walter Beinecke, Jr., former chairman of the board of trustees of Kirkland College and a life trustee of Hamilton.
+The bright yellow buildings link the north and south sides of the campus via Martin's Way, a red-brick path named in honor of J. Martin Caravano, Hamilton's 16th president.
+The village contains the Mail Center, the Howard Diner and the Fillius Events Barn, as well as lounges where students and faculty members meet informally outside of the classroom.